ideasonpurpose/basic-wordpress-vagrant/README.md

 1. Download the [zip archive](https://github.com/ideasonpurpose/basic-wordpress-vagrant/archive/master.zip) or clone this repo
 2. Unzip and rename the directory to something like `yoursite.test`
-3. Add your WordPress project to the `site` directory (or replace `site` with a clone of your WordPress repository)
+3. For existing projects, clone or copy your site into a `site` directory.
+New projects will create `site`.
 4. Optionally copy a MySQL dumpfile into the project directory
-5. Install plugins: `vagrant plugin install vagrant-hostmanager vagrant-bindfs`
+5. Install plugins: `vagrant plugin install vagrant-hostmanager` (Mac and Linux users should also install the `vagrant-bindfs` plugin)
 6. Run `vagrant up`

 When the Vagrant environment is provisioned a fresh install of WordPress will be applied to the `site` directory. **Any changes to core files or default themes will be lost.** Those files should really never be changed anyway, and this behavior is deliberate and intentional.